fly-apps/coredns/README.md

 ## Fly.io

 We will configure one app to provide our DNS service which we call `fly-coredns` for this example.

+TODO: this section with `flyctl launch` doesn't work as I thought it would.

 With the following command, we can create and register the app with fly.io's platform based on the `fly.toml` configuration file in this directory: